DashboardHub/Blog/_posts/2015-05-10-phpspec-auto-complete.md

 There is yet to be a clean solution to this.

-The best solution to date for this is to put a *mixin* on the CUT (class under test) to a template class which contains the **PHPSpec** mthods.
+The best solution to date for this is to put a *mixin* on the CUT (class under test) to a template class which contains the **PHPSpec** methods.
 Hopefully a better solution will present itself in the near future.

 Simple example (namespaces removed for simplicity):